rasel-mahmud-dev/rs-authenticator-web-dashboard/README.md

 ![rs-authenticator-thumb.webp](frontend/public/rs-authenticator-thumb.webp)

-Here's a rearranged version of your content for better flow and clarity:

----

 **RS Authenticator** is a secure and user-friendly authentication application designed to manage your Multi-Factor Authentication (MFA) codes.
 It ensures that your accounts remain safe and provides a seamless experience for setting up and managing your 2FA codes.